Upton's Afternoon Tea Talks

 Barbara takes us on a journey of the history of our Bruegel painting 'Massacre of the Innocents'.
 She will share with you the details of the conservation report, including the history of this important painting and try to answer the key question; just who did paint this stunning painting?
 She'll also talk you through why conservation is important and how we undertake it.

-Join us for a fascinating talk by one of our volunteers, Jane on Fashion trends in the 1930s.
+SOLD OUT - Join us for a fascinating talk by one of our volunteers, Jane on Fashion trends in the 1930s.
 Jane will have a variety of examples to show you and offers an interactive, fun and engaging talk.